 The Waterloo mine is located on Crown-granted lot 4815, approximately 3.1 kilometres northwest of Lightning Peak and 33 kilometres west-northwest of the Arrow Lake community of Edgewood.

 The Lightning Peak area is underlain by limestone and greenstone of the Devonian-Triassic Harper Ranch Group.
-These are underlain and intruded by granodiorite and diorite of an unnamed Middle Jurassic Intrusion.
-Quartz porphyry dikes are common in the Harper Ranch Group, pegmatitic variations are sometimes associated with mineralization in the Lightning Peak camp.
+These are underlain and intruded by granodiorite and diorite of an unnamed Middle Jurassic intrusion.
+Quartz porphyry dikes are common in the Harper Ranch Group; pegmatitic variations are sometimes associated with mineralization in the Lightning Peak camp.
 Several remnants of Miocene-Pliocene Chilcotin Group plateau basalts are found in the area, including the summit of Lightning Peak.

 In 1948, the Paycheck Mining and Development Company Limited acquired the Waterloo property.
-A chip sample, collected by Paycheck Mining, from adit No. 2 assayed 106 grams per tonne silver, 4.19 per cent lead and 3.67 per cent zinc (Property File - Falconer, 1988).
-In 1948-49, 12 tonnes was mined, this possibly came from the DIRECTOR 5 (082ENE022) dump.
+In 1948 and 1949, 12 tonnes were mined, this possibly came from the Director 5 (MINFILE 082ENE022) dump.

+Bralorne Pioneer Mines Limited briefly held an option on the property in 1966.
+They carried out a geochemical survey of the property and surrounding area and were able to identify the Waterloo vein where it was covered by overburden.
+In 1967, Mastodon-Highland Bell Mines prospected and sampled the area.
 In 1968 and 1969, International Mine Services Ltd. carried out geochemical and geological surveys and a diamond drill program for the Great Horn Mining Syndicate.
-The drill program consisted of 16 holes totaling 1793 metres on the surface and 16 holes totaling 529 metres underground.
+The drill program consisted of 16 holes, totalling 1793 metres, on the surface and 16 holes, totalling 529 metres, underground.
 The drilling, together with underground sampling of the Waterloo vein, indicated variable and, overall, low-grade silver mineralization.
 No further work was recommended.

 In 2011, Tower Resources optioned the property and completed a program of geological mapping and sampling from outcrops, trenches and dump piles located near old workings.
 New areas of precious-metal–enriched rocks were also identified during this work.
 The 39 samples, collected over an area of 4 by 1.3 kilometres, average 112 grams per tonne silver and 0.9 gram per tonne gold.
-Highlights from this sampling program included two grab samples of dump material that returned up to 2790.0 grams per tonne silver, 1.94 per cent lead and 3.82 per cent zinc (http://www.towerresourcesltd.com).
+Highlights from this sampling program include two grab samples of dump material that returned up to 2790.0 grams per tonne silver, 1.94 per cent lead and 3.82 per cent zinc (http://www.towerresourcesltd.com).

-In early 2012, Tower Resources conducted a predrilling exploration program consisting of geological mapping, prospecting, ground magnetic and VLF (very-low-frequency) electromagnetic surveys and confirmation soil geochemistry.
+In early 2012, Tower Resources conducted a predrilling exploration program consisting of geological mapping, prospecting, ground magnetic and VLF electromagnetic surveys and confirmation soil geochemistry.
 Highlights of this sampling program include a grab sample from the Waterloo mine that yielded 1482 grams per tonne silver, 1.81 per cent lead and 26.77 per cent zinc (Press Release, Tower Resources, November 21, 2012).